rimmelasghar/FastAPI-JWT/README.md

 # SampleApi
-Sample Api just for Test
+Sample Api just for Deployment on render